NoLtour/Uni-notes/Mechanics structures and materials/Materials/1 Atomic composition/3 Crystal planes and directions/representing crystallographic planes.md

 #### How do you go about
 ## Representing crystallographic planes
-The format is very simular to [[representing crystallographic directions]], except now the values in [XYZ] represent a point along an axis that the plane intercepts:
+The format is very similar to [[representing crystallographic directions]], except now the values in [XYZ] represent a point along an axis that the plane intercepts:

 Here $A=[010]$
 ![[Pasted image 20211024104217.png]]